shumyla-farid/star-seeker-app/README.md

 - **Responsive UI**: Beautiful, mobile-first design with NativeWind (Tailwind CSS)
 - **Pull to Refresh**: Refresh data with intuitive pull gesture
 - **Offline Awareness**: Graceful error handling and offline-first query mode
-- **Purple Space Theme**: Sleek dark theme with purple accents optimized for space aesthetics
+- **Purple Space Theme**: Sleek dark theme with purple accents for space aesthetics
-- **Smart State Management**: Zustand stores for gates and routes state
+- **Smart State Management**: Zustand stores for favourite gates and routes state

 ## Architecture

 ### Feature-Based Modular Architecture with Atomic Design

-The app follows a **feature-based modular architecture** where each feature is self-contained with its own API, components, screens, types, and state management.
+The app follows a **feature-based modular architecture** where each feature is self-contained with its own API, components, screens, and state management.
 Components are organized using **Atomic Design principles** (atoms, molecules, organisms).

 #### Architectural Benefits